Kuuuube/tablet_binary_data_formats/docs/ptz-x3xx/ptz-x3xx.md

 - MouseFlag = 1 when the report is a Mouse Report, 0 otherwise

 - MarkerFlag = 1 when the report is a Marker Report, 0 otherwise

-    It is unknown why there are two marker flags.
-They always appear together.

     The marker pen alternates between sending Marker Reports and Pen Reports.